gioelepozzibdsound/cordova-plugin-amazon-login/README.md

 ## Prerequisites

-Last tested to work with 3.0 libraries from the Amazon Mobile App SDK (Jan 2018).
+Updated to support 3.1.x component from the Amazon Mobile App SDK (Apr 2020). iOS now requires minimum 3.1.0 due to changes in AI to AMNLWA prefix.

 ### Android